Debt Relief Order (DRO)

 If you’re unsure whether you meet the above criteria, it's important to consult with a debt advisor or Insolvency Practitioner who can assess your unique financial situation and guide you through the DRO application process.

-Debts included in your DRO
+Debts included in your Debt Relief Order (DRO)

 The debts that it's possible to include in a DRO are called 'qualifying debts'.
 Once these debts are added to your arrangement, your creditors can't force you to repay them.